Gassner and Burau representations over $\mathbb{Z}_p$-modules: The Burau and Gassner representations

-The (reduced) Burau representation of the braid group $B_n$, given by $\rho_n: B_n \to \text{GL}_{n-1}(\mathbb{Z}[t, t^{-1}])$, was first introduced in 1936 by Werner Burau.
-While it is generally defined in terms of its action on the Artin generators of $B_n$, we prefer to consider its action on the mapping class group of the $n$-punctured disc.
+The (reduced) Burau representation of the braid group $B_n$, given by $\rho_n: B_n \to \text{GL}_{n-1}(\mathbb{Z}[t, t^{-1}])$, was first introduced in 1936 by Werner Burau in \cite{burau}.
+The representation is now ubiquitous in the field, and the Gassner representation is a natural generalisation to the pure braid group $PB_n$.
+While both representations are generally defined in terms of their action on standard generating sets of $B_n$ and $PB_n$, we prefer here to consider their action on the mapping class group and pure mapping class group of the $n$-punctured disc.

-With that in mind, let $D$ be a disc and let $p_1, \dots, p_n$ be distinct points on that disc.
-Let $D_n$ denote the $n$-punctured disc $D\backslash \{p_1, \dots, p_n\}$ with basepoint $p_0$ on $\partial D$.
+With that in mind, let $D$ be a disc and let $p_1, \ldots, PB_n$ be distinct points on that disc.
+Let $D_n$ denote the $n$-punctured disc $D\backslash \{p_1, \ldots, PB_n\}$ with basepoint $p_*$ on $\partial D$.
 The braid group $B_n$ is the mapping class group of $D_n$.

-Now, let $x_1, \dots, x_n$ denote the free generators of $\pi_1(D_n, p_0)$, and consider the mapping $\epsilon: \pi_1(D_n,p_0)\to \mathbb{Z}$ that takes a word in $x_1, \dots x_n$ to the sum of its exponents.
-Denote by $\tilde{D_n}$ the covering space associated to the kernel of $\epsilon$.
-The group of covering transformations of $\tilde{D_n}$ is isomorphic to $\mathbb{Z}$, which we denote as a multiplicative group generated by $t$.
-The homology group $H_1(\tilde{D_n})$ is a free $\mathbb{Z}[t, t^{-1}]$-module of rank $n-1$.
+Now, let $x_1, \ldots, x_n$ denote the free generators of $\pi_1(D_n, p_*)$, and consider the mapping $\epsilon: \pi_1(D_n,p_*)\to \mathbb{Z}$ that takes a word in $x_1, \ldots x_n$ to the sum of its exponents.
+Denote by $\tilde{B_n}$ the covering space associated to the kernel of $\epsilon$.
+The group of covering transformations of $\tilde{B_n}$ is isomorphic to $\mathbb{Z}$, which we denote as a multiplicative group generated by $t$.
+The homology group $H_1(\tilde{B_n})$ is a free $\mathbb{Z}[t, t^{-1}]$-module of rank $n-1$.